sqrl-lang/sqrl/website/source/language/labels.md

 This will let you later keep track of users that were created via Tor and apply stricter ratelimits.

 _Note_: The `isTorExitNode` function is not included in this package.
 You can define it yourself though.
-See [definiting functions](../functions/simple.html) to get started!
+See [defining functions](../functions/simple.html) to get started!